Stefanbjerkell/relax-rest-client/README.md

 var client = new HttpRestClient(settings);
 ```

-The above constructors will create a HttpClient that will be used to do the actual requests.
+The above constructors will create a HttpClient internaly that will be used to do the actual requests.
 If you want to you can inject your own HttpClient or HttpMessageHandler that will be used instead.
 This can be good when doing unit tests and you want to mock the HttpRequest.
 ```
 var myHttpClient = new HttpClient();